viafintech/camt_parser/readme.md

 ```

 Please check the code for fields not mentioned here.
+Also check the code for camt052 and camt054.

 ## Bugs and Contribution
 For bugs and feature requests open an issue on Github.
 For code contributions fork the repo, make your changes and create a pull request.